Larynx and Trachea Transplant Program Overview

-Mayo Clinic has established the first program for larynx and trachea transplant approved by the United Network for Organ Sharing.
-The Mayo Clinic Larynx and Trachea Transplant Program is located on the Mayo Clinic campus in Arizona.
-The program helps people who have damage to or have lost their voice box (larynx) or windpipe (trachea) due to cancer, disease or trauma.
+The Mayo Clinic Larynx and Trachea Transplant Program was established in 2016 and is located on the clinic’s campus in Arizona.
+The program helps people who have damage to or have lost their larynx or trachea due to cancer, disease or trauma.

 The larynx is a segment of the respiratory tract located in the neck.
 It's responsible for protecting the airway, swallowing and producing speech.
 Previously, people who lost their larynx or trachea due to disease or trauma had no traditional reconstructive option that could restore all vital functions.

 Now people can explore this new transplant option that offers hope of regaining the ability to breathe through the mouth, swallow normally and speak.
 Larynx and trachea transplants are performed in the Department of Otolaryngology (ENT)/Head and Neck Surgery by doctors with specific interests and advanced training in reconstructive surgical care of people with serious conditions of the larynx and trachea.
-These procedures were made possible through Mayo Clinic's research into the use of pioneering processes for transplantation.
+The larynx and trachea transplant team works closely with the Mayo Clinic Transplant Center, which oversees the medical care of transplant recipients, including their need for medicines that suppress the immune system.

 A team-based approach